-What you may consider as crucial contact center metrics for your operation could be different from other businesses.
+What you may consider as crucial contact center metrics for your operation could be completely different to other businesses.

 Call Center Metrics for 2022